lf-edge/eve/api/OBJECT-SIGNING.md

 The `AuthContainer` wrapper is constructed by:

-1. Put the above payload in the `authPayload` field
+1. Put the above payload in the `protectedPayload` field
 1. Compute Sha256 over the above payload
 1. Compute the ECDSA signature of that sha, and place it in the `signatureHash` field
 1. To identify the sender, place a truncated sha of the sender's certificate in `senderCertHash`